Puma (brand): Sponsorships

 Puma is the main producer of enthusiast driving shoes and race suits and entered a partnership with BMW, Ducati and Ferrari to make their respective shoes.
-In Formula 1, Puma equips the teams of Scuderia Ferrari, Aston Martin Aramco, Stake Kick Sauber, and Williams.
-They also equipped Red Bull Racing until 2022.
-In 2024 Puma became the official Formula 1 trackside vendor and personnel supplier, and also became an official partner of F1 Academy.
-The company sponsors BMW, Mercedes and Porsche in all of their Motorsports activities.
-In NASCAR, Puma equips Team Penske with fire suits, gloves, and shoes.
+In Formula 1, Puma equips Scuderia Ferrari, Aston Martin, and McLaren.
+In 2024, Puma became the official Formula 1 trackside vendor and personnel supplier, and also became an official partner of F1 Academy.
+The company sponsors BMW, Mercedes (until 2024) and Porsche in all of their motorsports activities.
+In NASCAR, Puma equips Team Penske with fire suits, gloves, and shoes until 2023.
 They also sponsor NY Racing Team.

 Rihanna was named creative director of Puma's womenswear line in December 2014.
 Two years later, Puma partnered with The Weeknd as a creative collaborator.
 In 2018, Puma launched its venture with its ambassador Selena Gomez called "Phenom Lux" In 2019, Big Sean became Puma's brand ambassador.
 Puma has also partnered with LaMelo Ball, NBA athlete, in 2020 to create a line including sports, culture, music and fashion.

 In 2024, Puma appointed Milind Soman as its running ambassador.
 The same year, Sekou became the brand's ambassador.
 Later in June, Rosé becomes Puma's brand ambassador.

 On October 8, 2024, Puma announced a partnership with Tyrese Haliburton to make him the face of its basketball division.
 On June 5, 2025, prior to Game 1 of the NBA Finals, the brand announced Haliburton's first signature shoe, the Puma Hali 1, designed by Salehe Bembury.
 That night, while wearing his shoe for the first time, Haliburton hit a game winning shot with 0.3 seconds left to give the Indiana Pacers a 1-0 series lead.
-The Hali 1 was released globally on September 26, 2025.
+The first colorway of the Hali 1 was released globally on September 26, 2025.

+In September 2024, Puma and A$AP Rocky dropped a collection of footwear, apparel and accessories, featuring the Mostro 3.D which debuted at New York Fashion Week.
+Rocky also debuted the Inhale Sneaker which was re-engineered with an allover distressed treatment.